 Sun Protection Messages

-Being outdoors in the sun is good for you.
-Just remember to take these simple precautions to protect yourself from the sun’s harmful rays throughout the year.
+Being outdoors is good for you.
+Just remember to take these simple precautions to protect yourself from the sun's harmful rays throughout the year", and to check the UV Index before you go outside.

 In the late winter and early spring, fresh white snow can increase the amount of Ultraviolet (UV) radiation you receive by up to 85 per cent.
 Protect yourself on the ski slopes or on the trails by wearing sunscreen on your face, and sunglasses to protect your eyes.